srobo/docs/programming/motors.md

 Motor Board API
 ===============

-The kit can control multiple motors simultaneously Each Motor Board can control two motors.
+The kit can control multiple motors simultaneously.
+Each Motor Board can control two motors.
 See the [Motor Board](/docs/kit/motor_board) hardware page for more details.